opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard/how_to_build_dashboard_part2.rst

  **CONGRATULATIONS!**

  You have finished this tutorial and you now know how to create a complete dashboard with linked widgets and how to format it with CSS classes!
+If you want to go further with these CSS classes and learn more about responsiveness, don't hesitate to `check our documentation about these topics <https://help.opendatasoft.com/platform/en/customizing_look_and_feel/07_designing_responsive_portal/responsive.html#responsive-page-layouts>`_!